LeonardoBonacci/train-of-thought/README.md

 ## TODO
 * simplify setup by adding docker-compose instructions
-* use KTable instead of GlobalKTable in 'station-sink' and 'predictor' services
 * make train simulator of wellington
 * tune partitions
 * compile services to executables and 'sync' with partitions